Top Rated Bodily Injury Experts. Best Legal Strategies. No-Win No-Fee.

 Our corporate office is in Dallas, TX and we also have satellite locations in Plano, Frisco and Fort Worth.
 We are no-win no-fee personal injury lawyers with 38 years of experience maximizing Dallas product liability settlements.

 There is absolutely no cost to you unless our Dallas lawyers win your product liability injury case.
 Get medical treatment upfront with no out of pocket, even if you don’t have health insurance or can’t afford your deductible.

 Special Offer: Free Consultation & Discounted Attorney Fee

 Get a discounted 29% contingent attorney fee on Dallas product liability injury claims not requiring litigation.
 Mention this ad on first contact.

 QUICK CONTACT FORM

-We can assist you in determining whether the item that injured you had a design or manufacturing defect that caused your injuries.
+Mullen & Mullen Law Firm can assist you in determining whether the item that injured you had a design or manufacturing defect that caused your injuries.

-Our injury law firm has the knowledge, skills, experience, and financial stability to pursue Texas product liability claims against companies who fail to make sure their products are safe.
+We have the knowledge, skills, experience, and financial stability to pursue Texas product liability claims against companies who fail to make sure their products are safe.